egzistens00/simple-resume-html-css/README.md

 # 💼 Alif Danial | Cloud Resume, Feedback API & Visitor Logs

-This is a full-stack cloud project where I built and deployed my own resume website, added a feedback system using Flask, and implemented visitor logging using AWS Lambda@Edge.
+This is a cloud project where I built and deployed my own resume website, added a feedback system using Flask, and implemented visitor logging using AWS Lambda@Edge.
 Everything is deployed and working live in the cloud using AWS services.

 ---